art | illustration | design

 Things take a turn for the bizarre with “There’s A Tiger In The Closet,” a Nuggets-esque romp told from the perspective of an innocent child with an imaginary friend.
 “His coat is cotton candy–his eyes are gumdrop red,” Axton sings cautiously, around the same time that The Beatles were making their first appearance on The Ed Sullivan Show and some three years before John Lennon would use one of his son’s drawings as inspiration for his own psychedelic fantasy yarn.

 Indeed, Hoyt Axton seems ahead of his time both lyrically and musically.
 “Red White And Blue” is a thinly-veiled commentary of the Vietnam War at a time when America’s youth was just beginning to find its voice.
 Lamenting a young soldier’s untimely death, he sneers “Hey hey mama, ain’t ya proud?,” his voice dripping with sarcasm to the beat of a lonely military snare.

-More Ramones than Arlo Guthrie, I can’t imagine that the psychedelic basement grind of Hoyt Axton’s Explodes! was terribly popular with his fanbase, which perhaps is the reason that he never recorded anything remotely similar after it.
-In any case, Explodes! is a fascinating example of an artist taking a chance… and succeeding.
+More Ramones than Woody Guthrie, I can’t imagine that the psychedelic basement grind of Hoyt Axton’s Explodes! was hugely popular with his fanbase, which perhaps is the reason that he never recorded anything remotely similar after it.
+In any case, it is a fascinating example of an artist taking a chance… and succeeding. - BW